jmagdalinos/thenewsapp/README.md

 **John Magdalinos** - *Initial work*

 ## License
-This project is licensed under the Apache License
+This project is licensed under the Apache License.
+See [LICENSE.md](LICENSE.md)